Magic (1978 film): Awards and nominations

 Goldman received a 1979 Edgar Award, from the Mystery Writers of America, for Best Motion Picture Screenplay.
 Hopkins received both Golden Globe and BAFTA nominations for his role as the tragically disturbed Corky.
 Meredith received the Saturn Award for Best Supporting Actor.

+Remake

+In September 2025, Sam Raimi and Roy Lee were announced to be producing a remake of the film for Lionsgate.
+The script will be written by Mark Swift and Damian Shannon.